Skip to main content

 Based on the validation result, the webhook will need to respond with either a 200 status code (for a valid token) or a 401 status code (for an invalid or missing token).

 To allow the GraphQL request to go through, your webhook must return a 200 status code.
 You should respond with session variables beginning with X-Hasura-* in the body of your response.
+The value of each session variable can be any JSON value.
 These will be available to your permissions in Hasura.

 You will, at least, need to set the X-Hasura-Role session variable to let the Hasura DDN know which role to use for this request.
 Unlike JWT auth mode, you do not have to pass X-Hasura-Allowed-Roles or X-Hasura-Default-Role session variables.
 This is because the webhook is called for each request, allowing the auth service to easily switch the user role if needed.